Corporate average fuel economy: Overview

 CAFE footprint requirements are set up such that a vehicle with a larger footprint has a lower fuel economy requirement than a vehicle with a smaller footprint.
 For example, the fuel economy target for the 2012 Honda Fit with a footprint of 40 sqft is 36 mpgus, equivalent to a published fuel economy of 27 mpgus (see #Calculations of MPG overestimated for information regarding the difference), and a Ford F-150 with its footprint of 65–75 sqft has a fuel economy target of 22 mpgus, i.e., 17 mpgus published.
 Individual vehicles do not have to meet their fuel economy targets; CAFE compliance is enforced at the fleet level.
 CAFE 2016 target fuel economy of 34.0 MPG (44 sq. ft. footprint) compares to 2012 advanced vehicle performance of Prius hybrid on the compliance test cycles: 70.7 MPG, Plug-in Prius hybrid: 69.8 MPGe and LEAF electric vehicle: 141.7 MPGe.
 The compliance fuel economy of plug-in electric vehicles such as the Plug-in Prius or LEAF is complicated by accounting for the energy used in generating electricity.
-In 2012, the LEAF's compliance fuel consumption was considered to be 0 gal/mi, or infinite fuel economy, as it uses no liquid fuel on board, and that of the Plug-in Prius was also adjusted for the portion of vehicle energy use originating from the electric grid.

 CAFE has separate standards for "passenger cars" and "light trucks" even if the majority of "light trucks" are being used as passenger vehicles.
 The market share of "light trucks" grew steadily from 9.7% in 1979 to 47% in 2001, remained in 50% numbers up to 2011.
 More than 500,000 vehicles in the 1999 model year exceeded the 8500 lb GVWR cutoff and were thus omitted from CAFE calculations.
 More recently, coverage of medium duty trucks has been added to the CAFE regulations starting in 2012, and heavy duty commercial trucks starting in 2014.

 The National Highway Traffic Safety Administration (NHTSA) regulates CAFE standards and the U.S. Environmental Protection Agency (EPA) measures vehicle fuel efficiency.
 Congress specifies that CAFE standards must be set at the "maximum feasible level" given consideration for: